 Entities should pay taxes fairly and should not frustrate the will of government or the reasonable expectations of society.
 The actual tax behaviour of many entities is seen as controversial, with tax not being paid when most would expect it to be.
 Here, we consider that the traditional divide between legal tax avoidance and illegal tax evasion is too simplistic.
-Tax planning where an entity is taking advantage of legal tax breaks for the purpose they are intended is perfectly acceptable (such as a pension fund), but when tax planning becomes aggressive and starts involving complex structures and obtuse legal arguments to avoid tax which any reasonable person would consider payable is unacceptable, it raises issues of sustainability, democracy and fairness.
+Tax avoidance where an entity is taking advantage of legal tax breaks in line with their intended purpose is perfectly acceptable (such as a pension fund adopting tax incentives designed specifically for pension funds).
+However, it is a very different matter when when tax avoidance starts involving complex structures, offshore entities, and obtuse legal arguments which any reasonable person would consider unacceptable, or when it raises issues of sustainability, democracy and fairness.